Vendor vulnerabilities: Understanding third-party risk management

 3. Establishing a third-party risk management function or dedicated team can ensure consistency across the organization and enhance protections against risk.

-The answer is not necessarily to eliminate all reliance on third party vendors.
+The answer is not to eliminate all reliance on third party vendors.
 Instead, companies should endeavor to understand their third-party risks, strengthen risk management practices to build resiliency, and build a sustainable third-party risk management framework.
-This article provides an overview of third-party risk management, proactively protecting against incidents, and best practices to mitigate risk.
+This article provides an overview of third-party risk management, proactively protecting against incidents, and best practices to mitigate cyber and fraud risk.

 How third-party risk impacts businesses